paritytech/polkadot/README.md

 ### Install via Cargo

+Before building, make sure you have the following installed on your system :

+- The `build-essential` package (install with ` apt install build-essential`)
+- Nightly Rust version (set it with `rustup override set nightly`)
+- The `wasm32-unknown-unknown` package (install it with `rustup target add wasm32-unknown-unknown`)

 If you want to install Polkadot in your PATH, you can do so with with:

 ```bash
 cargo install --git https://github.com/paritytech/polkadot --tag <version> polkadot --locked
 ```

+Replace the `<version>` with the [release version](https://github.com/paritytech/polkadot/releases).
 ### Build from Source

 If you'd like to build from source, first install Rust.
 You may need to add Cargo's bin directory